sahilluthra03/turbo-waffle/README.md

-# Create Market Index and calculate FCFE, FCFF
+# Valuation of company using FCFE, FCFF